 - The non-functional requirements include minimum availability, maximum traffic expectations and data quality requirements.
 These requirements mainly apply to data holders.

-All providers must test their IT systems to ensure they are working correctly and are in compliance with Consumer Data Right rules and standards.
-See the ACCC’s Consumer Data Right Participant Test Strategy, which covers providers that are looking to enter the Consumer Data Right system and providers that are already part of the system.
-This Test Strategy helps all providers prepare for future releases while maintaining the ongoing integrity and operation of the Consumer Data Right system.
+Each new provider must complete the Conformance Test Suite before they can be made active on the CDR Register.
+See the ACCC’s Participant Conformance Approach (PCA) which covers providers that are looking to enter the Consumer Data Right system and providers that are already part of the system.
+The PCA helps all providers prepare for future releases while maintaining the ongoing integrity and operation of the Consumer Data Right system.

-As part of the Test Strategy, providers need to test their solution using the Consumer Data Right Conformance Test Suite.
-For new providers, this is part of the on-boarding process.
+As part of the PCA, providers need to test their solution using the Conformance Test Suite.
+For new providers this is part of the on-boarding process.
 Find out more about conformance testing for data recipients and data holders in the For providers section.

 System production incidents